Mwarssame/Mohamed-Warssame/README.md

 🧑‍🏫 About Me : Mohamed Warssame ( Hackney).
 Free Courses available at ://fadilatechno.com/courses/

 Since 2001, I have been working in front of the same screen — but the light changes every six months.
 Technology evolves rapidly, and so do I. Staying current and adapting has always been my mission, and now I anm excited to share that knowledge with you through expert teaching and training.
+I saw a pentester relying on a tool and reporting that a server in a /25 subnet was offline.
+In reality, the server was live and reachable on the network — the tool just couldn’t see it.
+My heart nearly boiled — it felt like I’d taken the wrong medicine!

+I calmly said:
+“You’re not on the same subnet as the server.
+The server isn’t offline — you’re simply on a different network.”
+Lesson: Being inside a tool ≠ being on the network.
+Dude, you’re inside the tool — but not inside the network! 🤦‍♂️😂 Sometimes tools lie, but the network doesn’t! 😅🔌
+Know your routing.
+Know your scope.
+Tools don’t replace understandin

 Where am I after 25 years?